Discover Jama Masjid in Ahmedabad: A Spiritual and Architectural Marvel

 What is the history of the Jama Masjid in Ahmedabad?

-Jama Masjid was built in 1424 during the reign of Ahmad Shah I. The inscription on the central mihrab commemorates the inauguration of the mosque in AH 827 (1423/1424 CE), on the 1st Sarar, or January 4, by Sultan Ahmad Shah I. The mosque lies in the old walled city, and it is situated outside the Bhadra Fort area.
+Jama Masjid was built in 1424 during the reign of Ahmad Shah I. The inscription on the central mihrab commemorates the mosque's inauguration in AH 827 (1423/1424 CE), on the 1st Sarar, or January 4, by Sultan Ahmad Shah I. The mosque lies in the old walled city, and it is situated outside the Bhadra Fort area.

 Which Gujarat Sultan built the Jamia Masjid in Ahmedabad?